The Best Climbing Exercise You’re Not Doing: The Scapular Pull-up!

-Keeping your shoulders healthy and developing proper movement patterns in pulling motions demands the ability to forcefully depress, rotate, and retract the scapula.
-Regular use of this isolation exercise will develop better kinesthetic awareness of your scapula position and enable you to climb harder and longer with good form, despite growing fatigue.
-Furthermore, being able to quickly and forcibly engage the lower trapezius and latissimus muscles will empower you to keep your scapula in the proper position when campus training and lunging.
+The scapular pull-up is a training essential in the Hörst family gym!
+That’s because keeping your shoulders healthy is key to strong sustainable climbing.
+Developing shoulder strength and proper movement patterns in pulling motions demands the ability to forcefully depress, rotate, and retract the scapula.
+Regular use of this isolation exercise will lead to better kinesthetic awareness of your scapula position.
+Not only that, the strength you can will enable you to climb harder and longer with good form in the face of accumulating fatigue.
+The ability to quickly and forcibly engage the lower trapezius and latissimus muscles that bear the brunt of this exercise will train you to align your scapula during campus training and lunging for big moves.

 How To Do the Scapular Pull-up